donmccurdy/glTF-Transform/docs/CLI_HELP.md

-  gltf-transform 3.0.0-alpha.3 — Commandline interface for the glTF-Transform SDK.
+  gltf-transform 3.0.0-alpha.3 — Command-line interface (CLI) for the glTF-Transform SDK.

   USAGE